 Alaskan Brewing Co. has committed 1% of all proceeds from Alaskan Icy Bay IPA to support the cleanup of waterways and coastlines in an initiative called the Coastal CODE (Clean Oceans Depend on Everyone).
 The Coastal CODE provides grants to organizations and activities that promote the health of the ocean and the waterways that lead to it, the Coastal CODE Fund grants money to projects that promote: beach, lake or waterway cleanup activities or water habitat restoration.

-Download the Coastal CODE Application, which details the application and selection process, as well as grant reporting requirements.
+Download the Coastal CODE Application by clicking here, which details the application and selection process, as well as grant reporting requirements.